perlgit(1) - phpMan

 shows that there is one commit on the working branch "blead" which has

 not been pushed to the "origin" remote yet.
-NOTE: that this output is
+NOTE: This output is also

 commit".